 The Report lists all of Maine's fresh waters as, "Category 4-A: Waters Impaired by Atmospheric Deposition of Mercury."
 Impairment in this context refers to a statewide fish consumption advisory due to elevated levels of mercury in some fish tissues.
-The Report states, "All freshwaters are listed in Category 4A (TMDL Completed) due to USEPA approval of a Regional Mercury TMDL.
+The Report states, "All freshwaters are listed in Category 4A (Total Maximum Daily Load (TMDL) Completed) due to the USEPA approval of a Regional Mercury TMDL.
 Maine has a fish consumption advisory for fish taken from all freshwaters due to mercury.
 Many waters and many fish from any given water do not exceed the action level for mercury.
 However, because it is impossible for someone consuming a fish to know whether the mercury level exceeds the action level, the Maine Department of Health and Human Services decided to establish a statewide advisory for all freshwater fish that recommends limits on consumption.
 Maine has already instituted statewide programs for removal and reduction of mercury sources."
 Pursuant to 38 M.R.S. § 420(1-B)(B), "a facility is not in violation of the ambient criteria for mercury if the facility is in compliance with an interim discharge limit established by the Department pursuant to section 413 subsection 11."
 However, pursuant to Interim Effluent Limitations and Controls for the Discharge of Mercury, 06-096 CMR 519, the Department has made a best professional judgment determination to exempt fish hatcheries from applicability of the mercury rule.

-The Department has made a best professional judgment determination based on information gathered to date, that as permitted, the discharge will not cause or contribute to the failure of the receiving water to meet the standards of its ascribed classification and the designated uses of the waterbody will continue to be maintained and protected.
-If future modeling determines that at full permitted discharge limits, the discharge is causing or contributing to the non-attainment, this permit will be re-opened per Special Condition J, Reopening of The License For Modifications, to impose more stringent limitations to meet water quality standards.
+The Department has made a best professional judgment determination based on information gathered to date, that as permitted, the discharge will not cause or contribute the failure of the receiving water to meet the standards of its ascribed classification and the designated uses of the waterbody will continue to be maintained and protected.
+If future modeling determines that at full permitted discharge limits, the discharge is causing or contributing to the non-attainment, this permit will be re-opened per Special Condition L, Reopening of The License For Modifications, to impose more stringent limitations to meet water quality standards.

 - a.
 Applicability of National Effluent Guidelines: The USEPA has promulgated national effluent guidelines for the Concentrated Aquatic Animal Production Point Source Category at 40 CFR 451 Subpart A, Flow-Through and Recirculating Systems Subcategory.
 This subpart is applicable to discharges from a concentrated aquatic animal production facility that produces 100,000 lbs. or more per year of aquatic animals in a flow-through or recirculating system.
-For the MDIFW Casco facility, the maximum pounds of fish on station as reported for the reporting period of June 2012 December 19, 2016, at any time consisted of a maximum of 38,618 lbs.
-The facility's daily maximum of 38,618 lbs./day is less than the 100,000 lbs. per year applicable threshold, and is therefore not categorically subject to regulation under this subpart. - b.
-Flow: The previous permitting action established monthly average discharge limits of 2.9 MGD for the rearing facility (Outfall #005A) and 0.052 MGD for the hatchery facility (Outfall #006A).
-The July 21, 2000 WDL renewal stated that the 2.9 MGD flow was a daily maximum limit and the monthly average limit was report only.
-Prior to the 7/21/00 renewal the daily maximum limit was 5.75 MGD with no monthly average limit.
-There was no explanation in the 2000 WDL as to why the limit was reduced, however, given the recent upgrades to the facility, and installation of new intake structures, this permitting action is re-establishing the daily maximum limit of 4.752 MGD with a report only monthly average.
+For the MDIFW Enfield facility, the maximum pounds of fish on station as reported for the reporting period of January 2011 July 2016, at any time consisted of a maximum of 71,500 lbs.
+The facility's daily maximum of 71,500 lbs./day is less than the 100,000 lbs. per year applicable threshold, and is therefore not categorically subject to regulation under this subpart. - b.
+Flow: The previous permitting action established, and this permitting action is carrying forward, a monthly average flow limitation of 5.0 MGD for Outfall #005A.
+This permitting action is also carrying forward the daily monitoring and reporting requirement established in the previous permit.